-Because occupations involving physical labor dominate the local economy, Sebring is generally considered to be a blue-collar town.
-40.77% of the Sebring workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sebring is a blue-collar town, with 40.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sebring is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Sebring who work in management occupations (9.68%), office and administrative support (9.54%), and sales jobs (8.85%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sebring has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sebring has few renters and college students.
 But the biggest reason it is quieter in Sebring than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sebring may be for you.